Vamshirk-18/Bookmyshow-Clone/README.md

 Feel free to contribute by creating a pull request! 🚀

 ## 📜 License
-This project is for educational purposes only and does not have a license
+This project is for educational purposes only and does not have a license.